Give BOSH! a Shout

 ULTIMATE VEGAN “BEEF” WELLINGTON

-This mighty Wellington dish is a plant-based showstopper, even your most meat-loving mates will love it.
+This mighty vegan Wellington recipe dish is a plant-based dinner party showstopper, even your most meat-loving mates will love it.
 Use your favourite ‘meaty’ plant-based burgers (we used No Bull burgers but any will do - the meatier, the better) and take Sundays to new levels of deliciousness.

 - 900g Meaty Vegan Burgers (4 packs)